abearcodes/Valheim/ABearCodes.Valheim.SimpleRecycling/ThunderStoreResources/README.md

 ### 0.0.6

 - introduced the option to prevent recycling if item yield after recycling is 0.
 On by default
-- added notifications for when the mod cannot (or desides not to) recycle.
+- added notifications for when the mod cannot (or decides not to) recycle.
 On by default

 ### 0.0.5